Subhadip11290157/fingertips/README.md

 but rest all parts were white(255) and bitwise AND of 255 with any color is that color, so no change observed for the remaining portions of the videoCapture image.

-But, this is not what we wanted, we want to see the colored drawing , not a black drawing.
+But, this is not what we wanted, we wanted to see the colored drawing, not a black drawing.
-So, apply the colors of the Canvas window by doing bitwise **OR** :-
+So, let's apply the colors of the Canvas window by doing bitwise **OR** :-

 ```
 img = cv2.bitwise_or(img,imgCanvas)